ironcore-dev/ironcore/docs/proposals/12-volumesnapshots.md

     name: example-volumeclass
   volumeSnapshotRef:
     name: example-snapshot
-  osimage: test-image
+  osImage: test-image
 ```

 #### Fields:

 - `volumeSnapshotRef`: Indicates to use the specified `VolumeSnapshot` as the data source.
-- `osimage`: It is an os image to bootstrap the volume.
+- `osImage`: It is an os image to bootstrap the volume.

 ## `VolumeRuntime` enhancement